Richardsl/Fredagslisten/README.md

 This application was supposed to keep sailors updated on "sailor news" from within the company they worked for.

-I created this while working at sea, and stole the idea from the captain :)
+I created this while working at sea, and got the idea from the captain sending word files around the company.

 The idea never materialized though...